310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Kaoru ran off.
-Still, it sounds like something troublesome is brewing, doesn’t it~?
+kaoru ran off. still, it sounds like something troublesome is brewing, doesn’t it~?
 {% endbubble %}

 {% bubble Tetora %}
-Uumyu… I have a bad feeling about this.
+Uumyu… I have a bad feeling 'bout this.
 I hope nothing bad happens…

 For now, let’s rush over to where we promised to meet Midori-kun and the transfer student!
 {% endbubble %}